 ESPECIALLY FOR CHILDREN

 Rattlebox Pony and Nature Center -220 Wawa Road Wawa, PA.
 19063 610-358-4813

+Rattlebox Nature Center was conceived and created in response to an awareness that in our increasingly urban and technological society many children exist with little experience or appreciation of the animals with whom we share this planet and the natural world that surrounds us.
 The goal of Rattlebox Nature Center is to provide individuals of all ages and capabilities with hands-on experience that will better their understanding of the critical role that animals play in the health and welfare of our world and to dispel false stereotypes and myths regarding their behavior and characteristics.

 Philadelphia Zoo – America’s First Zoo!!!
 Conveniently located in Philadelphia’s historic Fairmount Park and only 17 miles from Hamanassett Bed & Breakfast, the Philadelphia Zoo is home to nearly 1,300 animals.
 In addition to visiting the animals, you can soar 400 feet in the air on the Zooballoon, explore African Plains from a camel’s back, and enjoy Bird Lake in a Swan Boat.
 Beat the heat with the zoo’s misting stations.
 Call the zoo at 215-243-5235 and tell them which animals interest you and they will design a personal tour.